LowellInstruments/ddt/CLONE.md

 Choose the option ``DDH update``.
 This will update the DDH application and API.

+If there is one, also choosen ``MAT update``.
+This will update the MAT library.

 Once it is done, choose the option ``DDH provision``.
 This will update the DDH configuration settings.